13 Things to Do in Madrid in the summer

 10. Discover Madrid from above

-Madrid is a city full of bars and restaurants with their respective terraces.
-Among the thousands of terraces throughout the city, some stand out for their privileged location, making them a popular destination especially to beat the heat in them with a snack.
+Madrid is a city full of bars and restaurants with their own terraces.
+Among the thousands of terraces throughout the city, some stand out for their privileged location, making them a popular destination, especially for beating the heat with a refreshing drink.

-The best of the city of Madrid for its views are the Círculo de Bellas Artesin Alcalá street, the Palacio de Cibeles very close to the latter, and the Terraza del Hotel Riu in Plaza España.
-There are many more in hotels and bars, but perhaps these three are the most famous in the capital.
+on Calle Alcalá, the Palacio de Cibeles very close to the latter, and the terrace of the Hotel Riu in Plaza España.
+There are many more in hotels and bars, but these three are perhaps the most famous in the capital.

-I recommend you also visit them when the sun goes down, with a milder temperature, perfect for them to become one of the best things to do in Madrid at night.
+I also recommend visiting them when the sun goes down, when the temperature is milder, making them one of the best things to do in Madrid at night.

 Book a pub crawl